JadhavLab/MazeCode/README.md

-# MazeCode
+# MazeCode: RigRoom3 branch
-Repository of code used for various maze designs.
+This is a repository of code used for ECU I/O to control behaviour.

-The code is written in StateScript, which is compiled to control SpikeBox micro-controller.
+The code is written in StateScript, specialized for controlling SpikeGadget Environment Control Unit (ECU) micro-controller.

-This branch has codes used in Rig Room 3
+This branch contains codes used in Rig Room 3, with individual users having their own folder.